Catgirl: History

 By the 1990s, catgirls had become common in Japanese anime and manga.
 Catgirls have since been featured in various media worldwide.
 Enough of a subculture has developed for various themed conventions and events to be held around the world, such as Nekocon.

 As an aesthetic

-An example of cat ears used in queer clothing aesthetics – a tuque with sewn-on fleece cat ears in the patterns of the lesbian flag and trans flag.

 In 1980s Japan, cat ears started to appear as a regular accessory in some youth, with limited continuing popularity.
-Recent cat ear headbands sometimes use motorized ears, which emote depending on the wearer's state of mind as determined by an electrode.
-Some Japanese trains and train stations are also decorated with cat ears.
+Recent cat ear headbands sometimes use motorized ears, which emote depending on the wearer's state of mind as determined from electroencephalography (EEG) electrodes.